delgada-ui/website/README.md

 # Website

-This is the personal website of Hawk Ticehurst.

-The site is built using [Delgada](https://delgada.dev), a frontend web framework for building slim UIs.
+The official website and documentation for Delgada –– an HTML-first web framework for building slim UIs.

 ## Usage